kLayz3/frs_go4/README.md

 # FRS Go4 with FOOT detectors

-## Notes about build sistem
+## Notes on build system
-Now Makefile use submakfile to build code in foot directory.
+Now, Makefile use submakefile to build code in foot directory.

-## Notes about FOOT addressing
+## Notes on FOOT addressing

 For now detector ID in FOOT data is bases on MBS control value.
 This (control)ID is used as array index; so on unpacking step